-It should first be noted that the KJV Bible does not use the word gay in its text.
-The word itself comes from the Middle English word "gai" which came into existence around 1275 to 1325 A.D. (dictionary.com).
+It should first be noted that the KJV Bible does not contain the words "homosexuality" or "gay" in its text.
+The word "gay" comes from the Middle English word "gai" which came into existence around 1275 to 1325 A.D. (dictionary.com).
 It originally meant something that was fast, sudden, merry or showy.
-The use of the word gay as a synonym for a homosexual began sometime around the late 1930s and 40s.
+The use of the word gay as a synonym for homosexuality began sometime around the late 1930s and 40s.

-Your question about being gay, especially in regard to female homosexuality and what does God say about it, can be found in several places in Scripture.
+Your question about homosexuality, especially in regard to it as it applies to females, can be found in several places in the Bible.
 In Romans 1, the Apostle Paul states that women who change the natural use of sex with a man to intercourse between each other (just like men doing so) are in error or sin (verses 26 - 27).
-God treats both gay males and females the same regarding this behavior and condems all of it.
+God treats both males and females the same regarding this behavior and condems all of it.

-24. For this cause (people rejecting God exists even though proof of such existence is made plain to them), God also abandoned them to uncleanness through the lusts of their hearts, to disgrace their own bodies between themselves (the gay lifestyle) . . .
-26. For this cause, God abandoned them to disgraceful passions; for even their women changed the natural use of sex into that which is contrary to nature . . .
-(Romans 1:24, 26, HBFV)
+For this cause (people rejecting God exists even though proof of such existence is made plain to them), God also abandoned them to uncleanness through the lusts of their hearts, to disgrace their own bodies between themselves (homosexuality) . . .
+For this cause, God abandoned them to disgraceful passions; for even their women changed the natural use of sex into that which is contrary to nature . . .
+(Romans 1:24, 26, HBFV).

 In regard to this type of unacceptable behavior, the book of Jude clearly states that all those in Sodom and Gomorrah (men and women) were punished with the death penalty for indulging in "different" or "strange" flesh.
-This penalty came in the form of fire and brimstone, raining down from heaven upon the two cities, and burning everything up completely like the lake of Fire.
+This penalty came in the form of fire and brimstone, raining down from heaven upon the two cities, and burning everything up completely like the lake of Fire (Jude 7).